-During 2022, field work on previously unsampled areas of the Gaban project resulted in 89 samples sent for gold assays.
-The results remain pending and will be announced when received and evaluated.
+During 2022, field work an additional 89 samples were collected from previously unsampled areas of the Gaban project.
+The results were mostly negligible or low grade.

 Additionally, topographic control was improved in the area of the Coritiri anomaly, where the planned drilling will occur, by establishing 3 well-surveyed primary geodesic points and 105 relative secondary points.
-These will assist that our drill collars are accurately located with respect to the previously mapped and sampled features which will be tested by the drill holes.
+These will assure that our drill collars are accurately located with respect to the previously mapped and sampled surface features which will be tested by the drill holes.